StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 * goal of text analysis: **deriving meaningful insights from textual data**

 * text as an artifact of social and political interaction
-* increasing availability and digitization of diverse texts (parliamentary debates, newspaper articles, archives, social media)
+* increasing availability and digitization of diverse texts <br>  (parliamentary debates, newspaper articles, archives, social media)
 * texts are used to communicate, so they always contain information
 * we can understand this information as data, even if this is not the main intention of the communication
 * transform text to data points to analyze and extract information/content